igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 due to packets belonging to a single flow being multiplexed over several upstream paths with different latency characteristics.

-# Two Bits Packet Loss Measurement using Alternate Marking

-An alternative methodology, based on the classical alternate marking
-{{AltMark}}, can be deployed to enable passive packet loss measurement in a connection oriented communication.
-This section explains its fundamentals and all the metrics that can be achieved by exploiting this mechanism.

-## Description of the mechanism

-This mechanism is also based on the use of two bits but differently from the previous one.
-Two loss bits can be introduced:

-*  Square Bit (Q): this bit is toggled every N outgoing packets generating a square signal as already seen in the alternate marking methodology {{AltMark}}.

-*  Reflection Square Bit (R): this bit is used to reflect the incoming square signal (the one generated by the opposite endpoint) according to the algorithm explained in next Section; in a nutshell, it is used to report the losses found in the opposite transmission channel.

-### Setting the square bit (Q) on outgoing packets

-The square value is initialized to 0 and is applied to the Q-bit of every outgoing packet.
-The square value is toggled after sending N packets (e.g. 64).
-By doing so, each endpoint splits its outgoing traffic into blocks of N packets with different "packet color" as defined by {{AltMark}}.
-A single block of N packets is called "marking period".
-Observation points can estimate upstream losses by counting the number of packets included in a marking period of the produced square signal.

-### Setting the reflection square bit (R) on outgoing packets
+## Reflection Square Bit {#refsquarebit}

 Unlike the square signal for which packets are transmitted into blocks of fixed size, the Reflection square signal (being an alternate marking signal too) produces blocks of packets whose size varies according to these simple rules:

-*  when the transmission of a new block starts, its size is set equal to the size of the last marking period whose reception has been completed;
+*  when the transmission of a new block starts, its size is set equal to the size of the last Q Block whose reception has been completed;

-*  if, before transmission of the block is terminated, the reception of at least one further marking period is completed, the size of the block is updated to the average size of the further received marking periods.
+*  if, before transmission of the block is terminated, the reception of at least one further Q Block is completed, the size of the block is updated to the average size of the further received Q Blocks.
    Implementation details follow.

 The Reflection square value is initialized to 0 and is applied to the R-bit of every outgoing packet.
-The Reflection square value is toggled for the first time when the completion of a marking period is detected in the incoming square signal (produced by the opposite node using the Q-bit).
-When this happens, the number of packets (p), detected within this first marking period, is used to generate a reflection square signal which toggles every M=p packets (at first).
-This new signal produces blocks of M packets (marked using the R-bit) and each of them is called "reflection marking period".
+The Reflection square value is toggled for the first time when the completion of a Q Block is detected in the incoming square signal (produced by the opposite node using the Q-bit).
+When this happens, the number of packets (`p`), detected within this first Q Block, is used to generate a reflection square signal which toggles every `M=p` packets (at first).
+This new signal produces blocks of M packets (marked using the R-bit) and each of them is called "Reflection Block" (R Block).

-The M value is then updated every time a completed marking period in the incoming square signal is received, following this formula:
+The M value is then updated every time a completed Q Block in the incoming square signal is received, following this formula:
-M=round(avg(p)).
+`M=round(avg(p))`.

-The parameter avg(p) is the average number of packets in a marking period computed considering all the marking periods received since the beginning of the current reflection marking period.
+The parameter `avg(p)` is the average number of packets in a marking period computed considering all the Q Blocks received since the beginning of the current R Block.

 Looking at the R-bit, observation points have clear indication of losses experienced by the entire opposite channel plus those occurred in the path from the sender up to them (if losses occur in this latter portion of path).

-#### Determining the completion of an incoming marking period
+### Determining the completion of an incoming Q Block   {#endmarkingblock}

-A simple square bit transition cannot be used to determine the completion of a marking period.
+A simple square bit transition cannot be used to determine the completion of a Q Block.
 Indeed, packet reordering can lead to the generation of spurious edges in the square signal.
-To address this problem, a marking period is considered ended when at least X packets (e.g. 5) with reverse marking (i.e. belonging to the following marking period) have been received.
+To address this problem, a Q Block is considered ended when at least X packets (e.g.
+5) with reverse marking (i.e. belonging to the following Q Block) have been received.
+We can refer to this mechanism as "Marking Block Threshold".

-This same approach can be used by observation points to clean both square and Reflection square signals.
+This same approach can be used by observation points to clean both sQuare and Reflection square signals.

-## Observer's logic and Passive Loss Measurements
+### Using the R Bit in addition to the Q Bit for enhanced Passive Loss Measurement

 Since both square and Reflection square bits are toggled at most every N packets (except for the first transition of the R-bit as explained before), an on-path observer can trivially count the number of packets of each marking block and, knowing the value of N, can estimate the amount of loss experienced by the connection.
 Different metrics can be measured depending on which direction the observer is looking to.

 One direction observer:

-*  upstream one-way loss: the loss between the sender and the observation point
+*  upstream loss: the loss between the sender and the observation point (see {{upstreamloss}})

 *  "three-quarters" connection loss: the loss between the receiver and the sender in the opposite direction plus the loss between the sender and the observation point in the observed direction

-*  full one-way loss in the opposite direction: the loss between the receiver and the sender in the opposite direction
+*  end-to-end loss in the opposite direction: the loss between the receiver and the sender in the opposite direction

 Two directions observer (same metrics seen previously applied to both